If you are single then the most affordable option, may be to rent a room.

 - it can be fun sharing with other people

-There are two main arrangements when arranging a room
+There are two main arrangements when renting a room:

 - sharing with the owner or tenant of the home - often called lodging.
 Likely to be decent quality accommodation because the landlord lives there as well.
 Does not normally include meals, although sometimes this might be on offer.